 The M31 has 4 cameras at the back.
 The 64-megapixel primary camera sensor has an F/1.8 aperture.
-Next one gets an 8-megapixel sensor with F/2.2 aperture, and 1230 field of view.
-There is another 5-megapixel sensor with F/2.4 aperture, and this one is combined with a macro lens.
-Lastly, there is another 5-megapixel sensor with F/2.2 aperture, and this one is just utilized for detecting depth information for portrait shots.
+The next one gets an 8-megapixel sensor with an F/2.2 aperture and a 1230 field of view.
+There is another 5-megapixel sensor with an F/2.4 aperture, and this one is combined with a macro lens.
+Lastly, there is another 5-megapixel sensor with an F/2.2 aperture, and this one is just utilized for detecting depth information for portrait shots.
 Moving to the front, we have a 6.4inch SuperAMOLED screen with an Infinity U cut-out for the 32-megapixel front-facing camera.

 I like that there is a physical fingerprint sensor, to quickly unlock the phone. the brilliant SuperAMOLED screen is astounding for playing games and watching movies.
 What do you think?
 On the off chance that you are hoping to purchase this phone.

 The Samsung Galaxy M31 comes with a quad-camera setup.
 The primary camera gets a 64-megapixel sensor with an F/1.8 aperture and a 26mm lens. there is an 8-megapixel sensor with an F/2.2 aperture and a 12 mm ultra-wide focal lens. you get another 5-megapixel sensor with an F/2.2 aperture, and this one is utilized for detecting depth for portrait shots.